What to expect when you get your pet home

 • labored breathing

-If you have any questions or concerns directly related to the surgery during the recovery period, please call this office at (678) 840-8072.
+If you have any questions or concerns directly related to the surgery during the recovery period, please call our office at (678) 840-8072.
 If there is an emergency, contact your regular veterinarian or you can contact Westside Emergency at (770) 819-1090 or your local emergency clinic after hours.

 If our veterinarian is available, the West Georgia Spay Neuter Clinic will treat at our clinic, at minimal cost, any post-op complications resulting directly from the surgery, if the above post-operative instructions are followed in full.
 Your regular veterinarian must address diseases, illnesses or injuries that are not a direct result of surgery.
 Please call for an appointment as soon as you see cause for concern.
 We cannot be held responsible for complications resulting from failure to follow post-op instructions, for pre-existing conditions, age or health-related issues brought on by the surgery, or for contagious diseases for which the animal was not previously properly vaccinated.